pococms/website/docs/install.md

 ./poco ~/mysite
 ./poco -server ~/mysite
 ```
+5. Paste the URL `http://localhost:54321` into your browser to see your first PocoCMS site.

-   But you should put `poco` on the system path as soon as possible.
+6. When you get a moment, put `poco` on the system path as soon as possible.